Perfect Brandy Manhattan

 Brandy is a distilled liquor made from grapes or other fruit like apples (e.g. Calvados) or cherries.
 Armagnac, grappa, and pisco are all brandies.

-Cognacs like Courvoisier are a category of brandy made from specific grape varietals in Charente and Charente-Maritime in France.
-Like with Champagne or Prosecco, a brandy can only be called Cognac if it is made in this specific region.
+Cognacs like Courvoisier are a category of brandy.
+Like with Champagne or Prosecco, a brandy can only be called Cognac if it is made from specific grape varietals from a specific region in France.

-Other brandy classifications vary based on how long it ages.
+Other brandy classifications vary based on how long its aged.
 It’s unfortunately a bit complicated as the classification differs for each kind of brandy.

 Vermouth

-The Manhattan uses red or sweet vermouth, unlike the classic martini which has dry vermouth.
+The vermouth in a Manhattan is red or sweet vermouth, unlike the classic martini which has dry vermouth.
 The absence of vermouth makes cocktails like an espresso martini and the pornstar martini not true martinis.

 The classic Manhattan contains 2 ounces of rye or bourbon whiskey, 1 ounce of sweet vermouth, and a dash of bitters.
 It’s garnished with a maraschino cherry.
 In a dry Manhattan, 1 ounce of dry vermouth replaces the sweet vermouth.
 Finally, this “perfect” Manhattan recipe is in between with a half ounce of sweet and a half ounce of dry vermouth.